Dollar pares gains broadly after Fed minutes seen as dovish

 Optimism that Greece would reach a debt deal with its international lenders kept the euro from depreciating dramatically against the dollar.
 The Greek government confirmed it would ask for an extension of its loan agreement on Wednesday.

-"There's a strong presumption now that Greece and the Eurogroup will find some language which essentially extends the program," Englander said in reference to Greece's bailout program.
+"There's a strong presumption now that Greece and the Eurogroup will find some language which essentially extends the programme," Englander said in reference to Greece's bailout programme.

 The dollar and the euro hit their highest levels against the Swiss franc since the Swiss National Bank scrapped its 1.20 francs per euro cap on Jan.
 15, meanwhile, with analysts citing persistent speculation that the SNB was intervening to weaken the franc.